lbernick/pt_server/DEVELOPMENT.md

 Start a workout by setting the start time to now. **Requires authentication.**

-Can only start workouts that haven't been started yet.
+Can only start workouts that haven't been started yet and are scheduled for today.
 If the workout has a template but no exercises, this will automatically snapshot the template exercises.

 **Example CURL command:**
 ```bash